 Revenue is shown net of estimated returns, refunds, and allowances.
-At March 31, 2023 and December 31, 2022, the Company has a provision for estimated returns, refunds or allowances of \$0.1 million and \$0.3 million, respectively.
+At September 30, 2023 and December 31, 2022, the Company has a provision for estimated returns, refunds or allowances of \$0.1 million and \$0.3 million, respectively.

-Sales tax collected from customers and remitted to governmental authorities is excluded from revenue.
+Sales tax and, if applicable, duties and/or tariffs collected from customers and remitted to governmental authorities is excluded from revenue.